Reviews You Can Rely On

 Before Testing photo comparison After Testing photo comparison

-The edge test results revealed that I needed to break out a crevice tool attachment to clean near baseboards with this machine.
+The edge test results revealed that we needed to break out a crevice tool attachment to clean near baseboards with this machine.

 Pet Hair